scrapinghub/shub/docs/custom-images-contract.rst

     metadata in a structured form allowing to simplify non-Scrapy development and parametrize custom images in a more configurable way.

-    The command could also handle optional ``--debug`` flag by returning debug information about the image: a name/version of operation system, installed packages etc. For example, for a Python-based custom image it could be a good idea to include ``pip freeze`` into the output.
-The output format is not structured for simplicity.
+    The command could also handle optional ``--debug`` flag by returning debug information about the image inside of an additional ``debug`` field: a name/version of operation system, installed packages etc.
+    For example, for a Python-based custom image it could be a good idea to include ``pip freeze`` call results.
+    Data format of the ``debug`` field is plain text, not structured to keep it simple.

 3. Crawler should be able to get all needed params using :ref:`system environment variables <environment-variables>`.